-An overview of the clinical laboratory profession with emphasis on basic skills.
-Topics discussed include lab safety, venipuncture procedure, pecimen collection and handling, basic instrumentation, solutions/dilutions, quality control/quality assurance, ethics, accrediting agencies, laboratory departments and laboratory operations.
+A survey of the clinical laboratory profession with emphasis on basic skills as it applies to the instrumentation used.
+Lecture topics include safety, venipuncture, specimen collection and handling, basic instruments, solutionmaking, quality assurance, ethics, and accrediting agencies.
 [R-1]

 Corequisite: MLT 101, MLT 103